MonsterMaze/Eprom_USB/README.md

 ## Images
 The screenshots and images of PCB and others are available in [images](images) folder

-## Limitations in current implementation
-* No Windows support yet, but it should be easy to implement

 ## Supported EPROMs

 ### 2716 — 2 KB